elisasievers/jekyllDecent/_posts/2020-09-18-Activities.md

 menutitle:         "Recent activities"
 category:          Features
 author:            esievers
-tags:              Workshops Classes Courses counseling
+tags:              workshops classes courses counseling
 ---
 # Activities
 Here you can see our recent activities